 Choose carefully: Some websites boast “the largest range” of outdoor phones, but many of their phones can’t be fully serviced if something goes wrong or you break them.
 Which phones?
 They don’t tell you on their sites which phones are serviceable and which aren’t – they have no technical expertise.
 That means you are flying blind on their sites.
-Some of their brands, like Doogee and VK, were dropped by us because their phones have a high failure rate – they are unreliable.
-But many of their remaining selection of phones can’t be serviced regardless of reliability.
+Some of their brands, like Doogee and Ulefone, were dropped by us because their phones have a high failure rate – they are unreliable.
+But many of their remaining selection of phones can’t be serviced (most of the Ulefone range and nearly all the under $600 Blackviews) regardless of reliability.
 And they don’t tell you which ones are affected.
 Buying from them is Russian Roulette.
 Do you want that risk?

 Your first choice: should always be a phone carrying the “full service” assurance on our site.
 These are phones we can fix for you cost effectively without harming the factory waterproof seal (IMPORTANT NOTE: just because we can service these phones does not mean that other resellers can offer the same service on those same phones.
 Don’t assume that buying that phone elsewhere gets you the same protections.
 If in doubt, ask a retailer what they charge for screen replacement or charge port replacement.)
 On our site, phones listed as “hermetically sealed” may be serviceable, but it is more expensive.
 If that’s an issue, choose a full service phone in the first place.

 Social media feedback: Only buy from a site that has a Facebook page as well.
-Sure, social media is the wild west and trolls can spam pages or leave fake reviews, but when you read through ordinary comment threads you can get a feel for a company and the phones.
 Stores that have no social media presence may not be willing to subject themselves to customer scrutiny and that should be a red flag.